-- If you believe we should not take extra days, you can file a "fast complaint".
-(See Section 10 of this chapter for information on complaints.)
+- However, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more days.
+If we take extra days, we will tell you in writing.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a fast complaint.
+(See Section 9 of this chapter for information on complaints.)
 We will call you as soon as we make the decision. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.